ShantGananian/shantgananian.github.io/_en/en.md

 myLink: /de/ # Custom Variable
 ---

-<div display= "block" Style="font-size: 14px; line-height: 20px; margin: 0 0 50px;" ><p>The projects listed here were created to develop my skills trhough practical applications in subjects where in addition to a basic understanding of the areas of application - often several at once - a good knowledge of the software used, programming experience and mathematical background knowledge is required.</p></div>
+<div display= "block" Style="font-size: 14px; line-height: 20px; margin: 0 0 50px;" ><p>The projects listed here were created to develop my skills trhough practical applications in subjects that require not only a basic understanding of the application areas - often several at the same time - but also a good knowledge of the software used, programming experience and mathematical background knowledge.</p></div>